agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2020-06-07-Coding phase - first part.markdown

 * Write documentation for the new arguments.
 * Improve general aspect of trace plot.

-Please be sure to contact me for suggestions and comments.
+You can always contact me for suggestions and comments.
 Have a great weekend!